+We respect human rights and seek to learn about the traditions, cultures, perspectives and development priorities of people with whom we engage and build trusting and constructive long-term relationships.
+In line with our core value of integrity, we follow through on the commitments we make.
 We aim to avoid harm to people and the environment from our activities, respect human rights, contribute to social and economic development of affected people and society more widely, and to establish and maintain trusting relationships with stakeholders, through ethical and responsible business practices.

 The first step in designing our social programmes is to build an understanding of our host communities through data gathering and engagement.